I Spent the Past Week in Milan—These 8 Trends Are Going to Be Big

 Flapper Girls

-The omnipresence of Y2K and a return to bohemia this year meant that I was surprised to see the 1920s influencing some designer collections.
-It wasn't a full blown homage to the decadent era but rather a subtle nod to the flapper dresses that woman wore so freely during the time.
-Loose silhouettes with dropped waists and heavily beaded (a decorative trend that was visible in many corners of both LFW and MFW), this style of dress was modernised with no-makeup-makeup and very few accessories.
+The omnipresence of Y2K and a return to bohemia this year meant I was surprised to see the 1920s influencing some designer collections.
+It wasn't a full-blown homage to the decadent era, but rather a subtle nod to the flapper dresses that women wore so freely during the time.
+Heavily beaded dresses (a decorative trend at both LFW and MFW) in loose silhouettes with dropped waists, this style of dress was modernised with no-makeup makeup and very few accessories.

 flapper girl dresses at milan fashion week spring summer 2025